supervisely-ecosystem/import-wizard-docs/converter_docs/images/coco.md

 - **v** indicates visibility — v=0: not labeled (in which case x=y=0), v=1: labeled but not visible (behind an object for example), and v=2: labeled and visible

 All keypoints with 0 visibility are ignored and will not be presented in the project.
-As for other 2: you can specify label preferences in the modal window whether you want to include key points that are labeled, but not visible or import only clearly visible keypoints.
+As for the other 2: you can specify label preferences in the modal window whether you want to include key points that are labeled, but not visible or import only clearly visible keypoints.

 **Visibility flag example:**